mattmawhinney/rawdata/_posts/2013-07-11-studying-for-dev-bootcamp.markdown

 Frankenstein of a study guide by cobbling together content from a myriad of different message boards, wikis and blogs.
-I've done no differently, curating my own set of ebooks and sites from which I have either learned a ton or loathed (they are provided at the very end, scroll to bottom if feeling impatient).
+I've done no differently, curating my own set of ebooks and sites from which I have either learned a ton or loathed (a selection is provided at the very end, scroll to bottom if feeling impatient).

 However...

 Providing my list, while helpful, still leaves a lot unsaid.
-While I have read plenty of great write ups about the best tutorials for learning control flow I have always felt there was a distinct lack of practical advice that a new programmer can immediately apply.
+I have read plenty of great write ups about the best tutorials and how to progress through them yet I have always felt there was a distinct lack of practical advice that a new programmer can immediately apply.
 Advice that could be remixed and handed directly to other new programmers in an endless loop of blogging tradition.

-I wanted to fill that gap and it is my hope that most of this advice is immediately actionable or will be once you reach a certain point in your journey.
-This is only a base, there is no way that one could ever compile a complete list as there is always so much that you do not know in development.
+I wanted to attempt to fill that gap and it is my hope that most of this advice is immediately actionable.
+This is only a jumping off point in an endless quest for enlightenment so try not to worry too much about everything you do not know.

 With that said: